 “I hate to spread rumors, but I think if I left them to their own resources, they would be worse than I am.
 But maybe that’s why we bond so well, accepting each other’s idiosyncrasies and are willing to overlook our imperfections, although, sometimes we can’t help pointing them out.
 The way I look at it, age has nothing to do with how well we get along.
 In my books, if we’re all crazy-minded to begin with, accept each other for who we are, and look out for each other, then that’s the glue that binds us.
 Oh, they complain, including me, but I think they love it just as much as I do.”

-Your ‘senior consultant,’ Martha, is fashion challenged to say the least.
+One of your ‘senior consultants,’ Martha, is rowdy and fashion challenged to say the least.
 If you could give her a makeover, what would she look like?

-Mona’s reappearance in your life in Without Any Warning caused all kinds of chaos.
-So when you got her cryptic message in The Mouth of the Rat, were you tempted to just hit delete?
+Mona’s reappearance in your life in Book 2, Without Any Warning caused all kinds of chaos.
+So when you got her cryptic message in Book 5, The Mouth of the Rat, were you tempted to just hit delete?

 Your adventures mean a lot of packing and unpacking.
 What are some items that you never leave home without?